wootfish/eli.sohl.com/drafts/wangs-attack-1.md

 It is possible to massage the state further, but each further step adds new complications, and this post is already getting long, so we will stop here.

-## Massaging the Message: Illustrated

-Here are some massaged messages that produce collisions under the Wang differential $$D$$.
-The messages are included along with full, annotated illustrations of their intermediate MD4 states.
-Bits constrained to constant values are boxed; bits constrained to equality are connected by lines.

-(TODO)

 ## Tracking the State Differential